 But many school districts are reluctant to make the change, primarily because of money.
 Most school districts have a carefully choreographed bus schedule to get kids of all ages to their appropriate schools on time.
 Change the high school start time and you may need more buses or drivers to accommodate the change, adding up to hundreds of thousands if not millions of dollars depending on the district.

-However, a new study from the RAND corporation says that switching to an 8:30 a.m. start time would add $9.3 billion to the U.S. economy each year, outweighing the costs of delaying start times.
+However, a 2017 study from the RAND corporation says that switching to an 8:30 a.m. start time would add $9.3 billion to the U.S. economy each year, outweighing the costs of delaying start times.
 RAND, a nonprofit research institution, recently released a state-by-state analysis that showed a nationwide move to later school start times could add $83 billion to the U.S. economy within a decade.
 According to the corporation's statement:

 The study used a novel macroeconomic model to project gains to the U.S. economy over 15 years from 2017, with this being around $140 billion by the end of the time period.
 On average, this corresponds to an annual gain of about $9.3 billion each year, which is roughly the annual revenue of Major League Baseball.
 The economic gains projected through the study's model would be realised through the higher academic and professional performance of students, and reduced car crash rates among adolescents.